obsidianmd/obsidian-help/en/Getting started/Glossary.md

 ## ribbon

-The **ribbon** a vertical area that's located at the far left of the Obsidian app.
-The ribbon contains icons for frequently-used actions.
+The **ribbon** a vertical area that's located on the far left of the Obsidian app.
+The ribbon contains icons for frequently used actions.

 ## status bar

-The **status bar** is located at the bottom-right corner of the Obsidian app and displays at-a-glance statistics and statuses.
+The **status bar** is located in the bottom-right corner of the Obsidian app and displays at-a-glance statistics and statuses.

 ## command